Enhancement Shaman Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 Currently Venthyr is the best overall Covenant for Enhancement Shaman.
-While Chain Harvest is more AoE focused, it has the most flexibility in different content types as an extra burst tool.
-Pairing this with a very flexible Soulbind in Nadjia the Mistblade allows you to specialize further with different Soulbind options.
+While Chain Harvest is more AoE-focused, it has the most flexibility in different content types as an extra burst tool.
+Pairing this with a very versatile Soulbind in Nadjia the Mistblade allows you to specialize further with different Trait options.

 Given that we are not big fans of Potency Conduits, some of the benefits of other trees are muted and we are more interested in the strength of the individual traits.
 That means the strength of some of Nadjia's options push it firmly ahead and being able to switch between Exacting Preparation or Dauntless Duelist depending on encounter is great.

 We cover our thoughts on the other Covenants and their Soulbinds in this section further below.

 Venthyr Abilities: Chain Harvest and Door of Shadows